-Generali signed an agreement in connection with the purchase of the majority of the shares held by AXA and Affin in the joint ventures AXA Affin General Insurance Berhad (49.99% from AXA and 3% from Affin and minorities) and AXA Affin Life Insurance Berhad (49.9%) from AXA and 21% from Affin), respectively.
+Generali signed an agreement in connection with the purchase of the majority of the shares held by AXA and Affin in the joint ventures AXA Affin General Insurance Berhad (49.99% from AXA and 3% from Affin and minorities) and AXA Affin Life Insurance Berhad (49% from AXA and 21% from Affin), respectively.
 The Group also submitted an application to the local regulator in order to acquire the remaining shares of MPI Generali Insurans Berhad (MPI Generali) held by its Malaysian joint venture partner, Multi-Purpose Capital Holdings Berhad (MPHB Capital).
-The transactions are subject to the approval of the Malaysian Minister of Finance and the Central Bank of Malaysia.
+The transactions are subject to the approval of the Malaysian Minister of Finance and the Central Bank of Malavsia.

 The total consideration for the combined transactions is of RM 1,290 million (€ 262 million) subject to closing adjustments.
-As a result of the transactions, Generali will operate in Malaysia through two companies - one in the P&C segment and the other in the The acquisitions will position Generali as one of the leading insurers in the Malaysian market, creating the second P&C insurer by market share and entering the country's Life insurance segment.
+As a result of the transactions, Generali will operate in Malaysia through two companies - one in the P&C segment and the other in the NFS